reddit/baseplate.py/README.md

 > **Warning**
 > Never deploy this change to production.
 Production should always use a Baseplate
-> version that has been released and published to pypi.
+> semantic version that has been tagged, and released.